Nonperturbative Corrections to Soft Drop Jet Mass: Collinear-Soft Function with a Probe Nonperturbative Gluon

 where $q^\mu$ is the momentum of the nonperturbative gluon and $C_\kappa = C_F$ or $C_A$ is the color factor for quark or gluon being the parent parton, respectively. ${\cal C}(p)$ and $\tilde{\cal C}(q)$ implement the onshell cut conditions:

 and the $\overline{\rm MS}$ factor $\tilde \mu^{2\epsilon} = (\mu^2 e^{\gamma_E}/(4\pi))^\eps$.
+For simplicity in \eq{abelianreal}, and also in the following, we include an implicit overall factor of $\qcut^{\frac{1}{1+\beta}}$ on the left hand side in the meaning of sum over graphs.
 In \eq{cut} $m^2 \sim \Lambda_{\rm QCD}^2$ is a mass term for the nonperturbative source gluon, which for this calculation can be thought of as a proxy for the mass of the NP subjet.
 We get two Eikonal factors for both the gluons emitted from the parent parton.
 The virtual diagrams (examples are the last two diagrams in \fig{np-abelian}) add to give

 The sum of all the abelian graphs is then given by

 Note that the $\delta(\ell^+)$ term in \eq{MqSDOE} in the virtual graphs cancels the first $\delta (\ell^+)$ term in \eq{MpqSDOE} from the real graphs.
 This yields the result stated in \eqs{scabelian}{scfig8}.